-Information about Al Muayyad mosque Cairo, tours and Online Booking
+Information about Al Muayyad mosque Cairo, tours, Booking

 Al Muayyad mosque Cairo and complex situated next to Bab Zuweila in Cairo.
 In fact, Al Muayyad complex contained a madrasa-khanqah, mosque and two mausoleums.
 Al Muayyad mosque Cairo and complex built between 1415 and 1422.
 Moreover, Al Muayyad Madrasa dedicated to Sufis only.
 The curriculum comprised the study of official religion according to the four rites.
 It is unlike Barquq’s madrasa-khanqah.
 In Barquq’s madrasa-khanqah, students dwelt under the same roof.
 They enjoyed exposure to each other’s teachings and religious practices.
 Al Muayyad mosque Cairo and complex built by Sultan Al Muayyad.
 Sultan Al Muayyad (Al Mu’ayyad) was a pious and oppressive man, but he was also a musician and poet.
 His reign cursed by plague and by his own unusual currency reforms.